Your vote does not matter as much as it should!

 “If a faction consists of less than a majority, relief is supplied by the republican principle, which enables the majority to defeat its sinister views by regular vote.
 It may clog the administration, it may convulse the society; but it will be unable to execute and mask its violence under the forms of the Constitution.”

 - James Madison, The Federalist Papers #10, bold emphasis added.

-James Madison intuitively understood partyism, though neuroscience did not exist in his time!
+As a testament to the brilliance of the founding generation, James Madison intuitively understood partyism, though neuroscience did not exist in his time.
 The U.S. republican form of government is based on the popular vote.
-It acts as the supreme control against the "greatest political evil."
+Voting is the supreme control against the "greatest political evil."

-Contrary to the Founder’s wishes, today, the significance of the vote itself has been materially reduced.
+Contrary to the Founder’s intentions for the U.S. government, today, the significance of the vote itself has been materially reduced.

 The environment for reduced vote significance is our natural human tribalism (partyism) and

 the tools to accelerate reduced vote significance are social media and related technology.
 However,

 the implementation of reduced vote significance has been enacted by our political parties.
 Our political parties have both motive and opportunity.